 Witches are a minority, surrounded on all sides by the Christian over-culture.
 If history and scripture are reliable indications, Christians have been scared to death of witches since the beginning!
 I mean, “Thou shalt not suffer a witch to live” (Exodus 22:18) is a pretty harsh order, even if it is mistranslated.
 And by “witches” we know y’all could mean: sorcerers, seers, little old grannies who keep to themselves, anyone with property you’d like to seize for the church, anyone with a magickal life-creating womb, folks who’d rather not be enslaved, any thinker with a fresh idea, or an herbalist who happens to know which plants are poisons.
 Because terrifying…

 Indeed.
 Right they should be terrified!
-Witches are dangerous to the status quo, but perhaps not for the reasons you’d think.
+Witches are dangerous to the status quo, but perhaps not for the reasons they’d think.

 For the most part, witches are law-abiding, peaceful folk, just healing and loving and living our best life.
 I’d like to say that we pose no real threat to our mostly-Christian neighbors, but that would be only half true.
 The rise of Modern Witchcraft is an enormous threat to the systems enabling the church’s puritanical moral control in our society.
 Our dastardly witching agenda is to tear that shit right down.
 Yet, free will is the one thing we can agree on, so good luck with that.

-That being said, there are some totally legit reasons for a woe-begone Christian to at least resent the hell out of witches like myself.
+That being said, there are some totally legit reasons for a woe-begone, proselytizing Christian to at least resent the hell out of witches like myself.
 (5) <cackle>

 13 Legit Reasons for Christians to Resent Witches

 - Most of us can accept that your God of Abraham exists; we just think he’s an asshole (5).